Solve nonlinear optimization problems

 Nonlinear programming (NP) involves minimizing or maximizing a nonlinear objective function subject to bound constraints, linear constraints, or nonlinear constraints, where the constraints can be inequalities or equalities.
-Example problems in engineering include analyzing design tradeoffs, selecting optimal designs, and incorporating optimization methods in algorithms and models.
+Example problems in engineering include analyzing design tradeoffs, selecting optimal designs, and computing optimal trajectories.

 Unconstrained nonlinear programming is the mathematical problem of finding a vector x that is a local minimum to the nonlinear scalar function f(x).
 Unconstrained means that there are no restrictions placed on the range of x.